Note: This fact sheet series started in April 2017 and was completed in March 2018.

-Prescription drug costs in the United States are increasing, with net spending on pharmaceuticals expected to exceed nearly $400 billion by 2020.
-With patients and taxpayers increasingly shouldering this financial burden, lawmakers have introduced a wide range of policies to address rising pharmaceutical costs.
+U.S. spending on pharmaceuticals exceeded $450 billion in 2016.
+With patients and taxpayers shouldering a large portion of this financial burden, lawmakers have considered a range of policies to address the rising cost of pharmaceuticals.

 Allowing prescription drugs to be purchased and imported from abroad has the potential to lower health care costs in the U.S. In the short term, patients could access some medicines at lower prices, since brand pharmaceuticals are generally more expensive in the United States than in other high-income countries, in part because some nations have taken steps to limit drug prices.

 Generic and biosimilar manufacturers, or drug developers, report that they have been unable to purchase samples of innovator drugs for their product development.
 Without access to these drugs, generic developers cannot conduct the testing required for Food and Drug Administration approval.
 They can sue brand companies for violating antitrust law, but this type of litigation can take years to conclude, and it can be difficult for generic developers to demonstrate that a brand developer’s actions caused harm to either them or consumers.
 As a result, patient access to generic drugs is delayed.

 Reverse payment agreements, also known as “pay-for-delay” deals, are settlements that involve a brand pharmaceutical manufacturer paying one or more potential generic competitors to resolve patent infringement lawsuits and agree upon a date by which the generic product can come to market.
 In fiscal year 2014 there were 21 such settlements involving 20 different branded drugs.